Matheuskempa/matheuskempa.github.io/_posts/2024-09-05-PDF Generator Engine.md

         type="application/pdf">
 </object>

 Jinja is widely used, so understanding how it works can be incredibly valuable!
 It opens up many possibilities for various tasks.
 I hope this project provided valuable insights, and I genuinely hope you enjoyed the post!
-For further exploration, I recommend diving into the documentation and references mentioned above.
+For further exploration, I recommend diving into the documentation and references mentioned below.
 You’ll find all the code in my GitHub repository.
 Looking forward to seeing you in the next post!

 ---